 #1 Build diverse relationships

-One of the reasons that workforces are less diverse than one might think is that recruiters often exercise unconscious bias during the recruitment process.
-We tend to have an innate leaning towards those similar to us in terms of culture and background as well as making assumptions often without realising it – men will be better than women at tech jobs or those involving physical labour, young people will learn new skills quicker than old people, etc. - that manifest themselves in the recruitment selection process.
+One of the reasons that workforces are less diverse than they could be is that recruiters often exercise unconscious bias during the recruitment process.
+We tend to have an innate leaning towards those similar to us in terms of culture and background.
+We often make assumptions without realizing it – men will be better than women at tech jobs or those involving physical labor, young people will learn new skills quicker than old people, etc. - and they can easily manifest in the recruitment selection process.

 There is also evidence that those with white sounding names are nearly 75% more likely to hear back on applications than those with an ethnic minority sounding name.
 As the job selection process often begins with a review of CV's or resumes before moving onto the first round of interviews, this subtle bias plays a part right from the start.

-Organisations are starting to use this approach as a way of tackling homogeneity in the workplace.
-For example, as part of a Recruiting for Diversity initiative, Harvard University implemented what it called 'Proactive diversity recruiting' which involved improved networking and advertising among a wider range of external groups to improve the diversity of candidates.
+Organisations are starting to use this approach as a way to tackle homogeneity in the workplace.
+For example, as part of a Recruiting for Diversity initiative, Harvard University implemented 'Proactive diversity recruiting' which involved improved networking and advertising among a wider range of external groups in order to improve the diversity of candidates.

 #2 Start with performance-based hiring

 This performance-based hiring approach levels the playing field as it works as a 'blind hiring' method that gives everyone an equal chance.
 Recruiters can then eliminate the least suitable applicants at the start of the process without any selection bias creeping in.
 We at Hundred5 have developed an example test that takes around 10 minutes to complete and offers immediate feedback.
-It's something that recruiters looking to improve their diversity recruiting strategy as well as streamline their recruitment processes can tailor to suit specific positions.
+It's something that recruiters can tailor to suit specific positions in order to improve their diversity recruiting strategy as well as streamline their recruitment process.

-Hundred5 skill tests are also a great way of being able to advertise job roles.
-People can often be put off writing applications or cover letters, or amending their CV's, but a 10 minute challenge adds a bit of fun.
+Hundred5 skill tests are also a great way to advertise job roles.
+People can often be put off by writing cover letters or customizing their CV's, but a 10-minute challenge adds a bit of fun.
 If you score well and get good feedback, you are more likely to spend time applying for the position.

-So the benefits of using pre-employment assessment tools to improve both diversity recruiting and efficiency are clear to see.
-With the Hundred5 skills test, you can build your own unique test, share on various social channels to attract applicants and then analyse the results (See how).
-It's designed to make the process as simple as possible, for both recruiter and applicant.
+The benefits of using pre-employment assessment tools to improve both diversity recruiting and efficiency are clear to see.
+With the Hundred5 skills test, you can build your own unique test, share on various social channels to attract applicants and then analyze the results (See how).
+It's designed to make the process as simple as possible, for both recruiters and applicants.

-If you can also focus on improving your diversity networking at the same time, you should be able to maximise your reach and have a pool of candidates from a variety of backgrounds – ethnicity, gender, age, disability – who will be judged first and foremost on the basis of their skills for the job.
+If you can also focus on improving your diversity networking at the same time, you should be able to maximize your reach and have a pool of candidates from a variety of backgrounds – ethnicity, gender, age, disability – who will be judged first and foremost on their skills for the job.

-So if you are an employer who is keen to maximise the skill levels of your workforce and are interested in diversity recruitment best practices, and you don't fancy the prospect of endlessly thumbing through piles of CV's, the skills test approach is something well worth considering.
+So if you are an employer who is keen to maximize the skill levels of your workforce, are interested in increasing diversity in your recruitment, and you don't fancy the prospect of endlessly thumbing through piles of CVs, the skills test approach is something you should definitely consider.